rhansen/node-sqlite3-wiki/API.md

 Sets the execution mode to verbose to produce long stack traces.
 There is no way to reset this.
 See the wiki page on [debugging](https://github.com/developmentseed/node-sqlite3/wiki/Debugging) for more information.

+## Database#close([callback])
+Closes the database.

+* `callback` *(optional)*: If provided, this function will be called when the database was closed successfully or when an error occurred.
+The first argument is an error object.
+When it is `null`, closing succeeded.
+If no callback is provided and an error occurred, an `error` event with the error object as the only parameter will be emitted on the database object.
+If closing succeeded, a `close` event with no parameters is emitted, regardless of whether a callback was provided or not.

 ## Database#run(sql, [param, ...], [callback])